-The Program provides 300 undergraduate medical students the opportunity to experience clinical practice and lifestyle in remote and rural locations across Australia.
+The John Flynn Placement Program (JFPP) provides 300 undergraduate medical students the opportunity to experience clinical practice and lifestyle in rural and remote locations across Australia.

-Successful eligible applicants, from 20 participating universities, spend eight weeks over three to four years in a remote or rural community with a one-to-one professional mentor, community host and contact.
+Successful eligible applicants, from 20 participating universities across Australia, spend eight weeks over three to four years in a remote or rural community with a one-to-one professional mentor, community host and contact.

 From 1 July, 2017 the Rural Workforce Agency Network will administer the JFPP in each state and the Northern Territory via Local Coordination Teams.
 Please visit the JFPP website for more details about the program, or if you are completing your placement in Western Australia, please contact the Rural Health West Future Workforce Project Officer.